LOADING ...

 Four hundred twenty three were the toll

-Words of remembrance with the date etched in
+Words of remembrance the date etched in bronze

-I am so lucky that I'm hear to
+I am so that I'm hear to retell

 Nothing short of a miracle surviving the

-Now I share the memory family and friends
+Now I share the memory with and friends

 Remembering all of the lives lost day